-Range Road 220 is currently an 8m wide gravel rural road that is contained within the original 20m (66 ft.) government road allowance and is operated and maintained by Strathcona County.
+Range Road 220 is currently an 8m wide gravel rural road that is contained within the original 20m (66 ftft.) government road allowance and is operated and maintained by Strathcona County.
 The MDP identifies this with an arterial roadway designation, however at this time there is a minimal volume of traffic.
+At this time Strathcona County, in partnership with adjacent industry, is currently designing improvements to this roadway.
 As development progresses towards this part of the plan area, transportation analysis and consultation with Strathcona County will determine the required width of the roadway, cross section, right-of-way requirements and any access opportunities.